MahmoudYounes/MahmoudYounes.github.io/docs/linuxkdocs.md

   to get stuff like S_IRUSR and the rest of the familly (remember POSIX?) anyways :D kernel community disagress checkpatch.pl raises a warning.

-# TODO @ Work
-- have security (spire & stuff) as modules rather than in the init process?
-  - not really needed? why would we do that?
-- have canaries run a debug kernel version
-- validate the production kernel config for security. use the python tool mentioned
-- validate kernel module settings:
-  - do we use customizable modules?
-No? turn of loading modules..
-  - yes? validate modules are forceibly signed before loaded..
-  - can we load a non signed module? yes? sound the alarm, reconfig and deploy
-  - No? phew we are slightly secure.

-# TODO @ Fun
-- buy a NUC
-- buy a rasperrybi :cat-smile: (Yocto project, rasperrybi docs)

-# Fun questions to look for
-- where does the init execution happen? when does it happen?

 # Further readings
 - smem, pmap, sproc (in procfs)